gleich/Photo-Sort/README.md

 1. `cd Photo-Merge`
 2. `pip install -r requirements.txt`

+## Usage:
+Once you have installed the requirements, you can now run the program!
+You run the program by inputing the following command once you are in the folder:
+1. `python main.py`

 ## Bugs
 If you find a bug in my program, please report it to the issues page on GitHub